NickdevC/Battleships_Game/README.md

      - All users could see the colour variations of text :white_check_mark:
      - All users saw the field of play displayed and were correctly guided through prompts to place their ships :white_check_mark:
      - On placing their ships, users were unable to place ships vertically :red_circle:
-          - This is still unresolved and, although I have sought and found workable solutions through the Slack community (including a different method of displaying the grid using complex mathematics) I am unable to implement these in my current timeframe.
+          - This is still unresolved (15th October) and, although I have sought and found workable solutions through the Slack community (including a different method of displaying the grid using complex mathematics) I am unable to implement these in my current timeframe.
+          - Update (17th October): this has now been resolved through changing the order of syntax within the place_ship function (the 'column' was being passed **before** the integer).
      - During the game, all users reported the successful, random, deployment of the computer's ships :white_check_mark:
      - All users were able to see the correct markers for 'hits' and 'misses', and were able to read visual prompts regarding this :white_check_mark:
      - When the total number of hits was reached, all users experienced the 'end message' either congratulating or commiserating :white_check_mark: